Appstle | Customer Retention vs Customer Acquisition for eCommerce - What to Focus On

 4. Market expansion: Introducing a new product or service to an entirely untapped market demands a strong focus on customer acquisition.
 A fresh market requires a fresh influx of customers to spark interest and drive initial adoption.

 5. Stakeholder expectations: Stakeholders and investors who fuel the growth often expect tangible results.
-Customer acquisition remains a go-to focus, aligning with the expectations of those who hold the cheque.
+Customer acquisition remains a go-to focus, aligning with the expectations of those who hold the check.

 6. Incentive structures: The very structure of sales and marketing teams often tilts the scale toward acquisition.
 Compensation structures that reward acquisition over retention create a natural inclination to prioritize the influx of new customers.